DamianoDamiano/matrixOperations/README.md

 * Eigenvalues (only for a 2X2 and 3X3 matrix)
 * Print matrix

-Still a lot to do
+Still a lot to do...